Lunar Phases: A Dance Under the Sun

 - Is there a pattern to the changes?
 Yes.
 Over what period of time do the changes occur?
 About a month.

 - Why does the Moon have changing phases?
 The children may have many ideas.

 Facilitator’s Note: The purpose of this activity is to confront erroneous ideas related to the phases.
 Many children erroneously think that the Moon’s phases are caused by Earth’s shadow falling on the Moon and blocking our view.
 Through this model, they will encounter the scientifically-accepted explanation for lunar phases: As the Moon orbits (or revolves) around the Earth, the sunlight reflects off of various sides of the Moon.
 We see phases as the part of the Moon reflecting sunlight changes.

-2. Provide the children with the Styrofoam balls and pencils.
+2. Provide the children with the Polystyrene balls and pencils.
 If it has not already been done for them, show them how to insert the pencil into the ball to make a handle.
 Ask them to hold their Moon balls at arm's length.
 Remind the children of the activity Earth’s Bright Neighbor.
 Have them recall the vast distance that separates the Moon and Earth and the even greater distance to the Sun.